 Short-term outlook by region

-As published in the Interim Report January-March 2019
+As published in the Half-year Report January-June 2019

-Consumer and institutional investor demand for apartments is expected to remain stable, at the autumn 2018 level.
+Consumer and institutional investor demand for apartments is expected to remain stable at the autumn 2018 level.
 Activity among private residential investors is expected to be lower than in the previous years.
-Location and the price level continue to play a key role.
+Location and price level continue to play a key role.
+Demand for new rental apartments in good locations continues to be on a good level.

 The divergent development of apartment prices and demand between growth centres and the rest of Finland is expected to continue.
 The increased supply of apartments is anticipated to prevent the rise of housing prices.